Jars44/bot-tg/README.md

 - /stiker <text> - Create a sticker from text
 - /ingatkan <HH:mm> <message> - Set a reminder

+## Architecture
+The bot is built using Node.js and interacts with the Telegram Bot API using polling.
+It handles commands by parsing user messages and responding accordingly.
+External APIs are used to fetch data for features like weather, news, and anime info.
+The bot's codebase is modular, separating command handlers and utility functions for maintainability.

 ## Installation

 1. Clone the repository: